apache/accumulo-website/_docs-2-0/getting-started/table_configuration.md

 major compactions to merge multiple files into one.
 The tablet server has to decide which tablets to compact and which files within a tablet to compact.
-This decision is made using the compaction ratio, which is configurable on a per table basis.
-To configure this ratio modify the following property:
+This decision is made using the compaction ratio, which is configurable on a per table basis by the [table.compaction.major.ratio] property.

-    table.compaction.major.ratio

 Increasing this ratio will result in more files per tablet and less compaction work.
 More files per tablet means more higher query latency.
 So adjusting